farmerau/farmerau/README.md

 ## About Me

 I'm a passionate software engineer based in Durham, North Carolina.
-Historically, I've worked as a full-stack developer.
-Now, I work as a .NET Core backend engineer at Wayfair.
+Currently @Microsoft, Previously @Wayfair and Us Digital Partners.

 Beyond software, I'm particularly fond of coffee-- learning about it, drinking it, etc.